MeanderingProgrammer/harpoon-core.nvim/README.md

 [issue-255](https://github.com/ThePrimeagen/harpoon/issues/255).

-There are pretty large changes in this implementation so mapping the 2 outside of what is available publically is not straightforward.
+There are pretty large changes in this implementation so mapping the 2 outside of what is available publicly is not straightforward.

 # Features